-- There is no set limit on how many marijuana plants can be owned or cultivated for medical use, but this should be done under discretion and only an ounce should still be carried, this is also for private use.
+- There is no set limit on how many marijuana plants can be owned or cultivated for medical use, but this should be done under the discretion and only an ounce should still be carried, this is also for private use.

-- Medical marijuana does not have an age limit, but under the age of 18 will need parental permission, and if you are 20 or under you can not use adult-only dispensaries.
+- Medical marijuana does not have an age limit, but those under the age of 18 will need parental permission, and if you are 20 or under you can not use adult-only dispensaries.

 - If you have a medical cannabis ID card you will be exempt from sales tax.